 SACRIFICIAL COMPONENTS and ABSORBTION

-Designing components so that they come away in response to blast, for example, reduces resistance to blast and reduces the likelihood of a large under body explosion flipping the vehicle over.
+Designing components so that they come away in response to the blast, for example, reduces resistance to blast and reduces the likelihood of a large underbody explosion flipping the vehicle over.
 Although the vehicle may be rendered unusable its occupants survive.

 Blast absorption matting is commonly used on the floors of armoured vehicles.

-Spall linings are designed to protect the vehicles occupants from high speed fragmentation caused by direct fire.
+Spall linings are designed to protect the occupants of the vehicle from high-speed fragmentation caused by direct fire.